 REPuter - fast computation of maximal repeats in complete genomes (S. Kurtz & C. Scheiermacher @ Universitat Bielefeld, Germany) - interesting graphical representation of repeats.

 REPFIND - on sequences of less than 20kb it provides graphical and statistical analysis on direct repeats (Reference: Betley JN et al. (2002) Current Biology, 12: 1756-1761).

 einverted, palindrome and equicktandem - (EMBOSS) - find inverted and tandem repeats

-For those with a fuller knowledge of DNA secondary structure you might want to visit ICGEB: International Centre for Genetic Engineering and Biotechnology (Italy)
+For those with a fuller knowledge of DNA secondary structure you might want to visit Pázmány Péter Catholic University, The Faculty of Bionics and Information Technologies (Hungary) for:

 bend.it and plot.it

 model-it - (K. Vlahovicek & S. Pongor) produces incredible pictures of DNA using a variety of parameters.
 Right click on screen to download the picture, which may not be visible.
 N.B. you will require Rasmol to visualize the results (*.pdb file).